Job Arrays

 Array Jobs#

-It can be useful to run an array job when you want to run a command multiple times with different parameters.
+It can be useful to run an array job when you want to run a command multiple times with different parameters or execute the same command on multiple files.
 This is a common technique for testing different configurations in a simulation.
 Array jobs are also useful in situations where you want to run the same analysis on different datasets.
-Let's run the array job loop_array.slurm located in the basics directory.
+Let's run an array job with loop_array.slurm located in the basics directory.
+Click here to return to the Set Up steps in the previous section if you can't find this script.

 nano loop_array.slurm

-This should took similar to loop_job.slurm but with the extra tag #SBATCH --array=0-9.
-This tag indicates that 10 jobs will be sent out.
-The tag #SBATCH -o log/%x_%A_%a.out will save the output file to the log directory.
+This should look similar to loop_job.slurm but with the extra argument #SBATCH --array=0-9.
+This argument indicates that 10 jobs will be requested with this single script.
+The flag #SBATCH -o log/%x_%A_%a.out, again, will save the output file to the log directory.
 The directory will created if it does not exist already.
-The job name will replace %x, the job ID will replace %A, and the number of jobs inside the array will replace %a in the output file name.
+The job name will replace %x, the job ID will replace %A, and Slurm Array Task ID (i.e., the individual job requested with the array job) will replace %a in the output file name. %a will be an integer 0-9 as specified with #SBATCH --array=0-9.

 COUNT=5000000